64studio/pdk/manual/MakeComponent.md

 This document assumes that you've already installed PDK and have a workspace to work in.
-One way to reach that state is to follow the steps in [Workspace Setup](GettingStarted.md).
+One way to reach that state is to follow the steps in [Getting Started](GettingStarted.md).

 Don't miss the page about component maintenance, as it is going to be a bigger part of your world after you put together your initial components.
 The link is at the bottom of this page.